animal-tree/Writing-stuff/Math.md

 Could such an ontology form the basis of a data structure to represent $R, h^{(0)}$ in axiomatic math?
 Using deterministic conditionals with probabilities $1$ as proof steps and a defined set of initial conditionals and beliefs (random variables), it seems so.

 Furthermore, it can generalize to a new type of math where proof steps can be epistemological, non-deterministic beliefs applied to other beliefs to quantify a looser proof.
 This is standardly done in physical sciences with the use of p-values, and we draw a formal unambiguous connection between that to AI and reasoning generally, keeping these notations and formalities that tie together the larger sciences.

-**Larger aim:**

-Could these maths be used to deduce theories around epistemological arguments?
-Such as to say, here is a definiton of Occam's razor, justified epistemlogically by this reasoning principle, and therefore this derivation step?
-If so, answering some major questions in consciousness may be possible, though the epistemelogical definitions and steps are not shown here.
-One such question is: "Could consciousness exist in a modern computer system?"
-With CPUs, GPUs, and TPUs, under some assumptions, such as the infeasibility of a flipbook or holograph to be as conscious as a human given a neuromorphic representation in pen or projection, it's unlikely.
-My journal is full of fairly-simple math for making this deduction, here presented hand-wavingly.